canopy-js/canopy-js/README.md

 Subtopic 1: this is a subtopic defined in the same file as the reference.
 ```

-When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a new page, because a subtopic is something that requires the context of the given topic to be understood.
+When a local link is selected, the child paragraph is displayed below the parent.
+There is no option to display it on its own as the root of a new page, because a subtopic is something that requires the context of the given topic to be understood.

-For example, the following `expl` file:
+For example, if one writes the following `expl` file:

 ```
 New Jersey: New Jersey is a mid-sized state in the Northeastern US.
 The capital of New Jersey is [[Trenton]].